frankheat/offsecnotes/content/windows/windows privesc/index.md

 We can use Process Monitor (Procmon) to capture and filter events related to the target service:

 {{< hint style=notes >}}
-**Note**: Using Process Monitor requires administrative privileges, so you’ll need to copy the service binary to a local machine.
+Using Process Monitor requires administrative privileges, so you’ll need to copy the service binary to a local machine.
 {{< /hint >}}

 * Launch **Process Monitor**.